 More recently, I realised that I desperately need to make silence part of my daily rhythm.
 You’d be amazed how hard it is to keep silence for just 10 minutes every day!
 It’s incredibly easy to find a million other things that need doing, rather than sit my butt down on a chair and shut the hell up.
 But choosing to do it meets a need in my soul that makes me wonder why so few of us have caught onto this secret.

 I remember when I started my Master’s degree.
 One of our professors addressed the class during our first residential, strongly exhorting us to ‘prune’ things from our lives in order to make space to fit in our studies.
 Some of us did - I pretty much stuck to my daily 6am to 8am study slot - while some of us tried to stuff study hours in alongside an already full schedule … only to crash and burn later.
 It’s hard for us to believe that time isn’t as stretchy as we’d like it to be.

 Anyway, my point is this.
 We do actually have time.
 We have the same amount of time as everyone else, and we use it the way we want to (at least part of it).
 Honestly, I’m preaching to myself: as boring as it seems to get myself to bed at 10.30pm, if I go to bed any later I find it hard to get up at 6am to read, journal and go for a run.
 I’m reminding myself that I get to choose to have time to reflect and exercise, or not.
 I get to create the life I want and the person I become.
 I am not a victim of the other demands on my time.
-And when I wish that I could just watch another hour of evening Netflix and not set the alarm for the morning, I want to remember the rest of what Dallas Willard said: “Arrange your life so that you are experiencing deep contentment, joy and confidence in your everyday life with God.”
+And when I wish that I could just watch another hour of evening Netflix and not set the alarm for the morning, I want to remember that last part of what Dallas Willard said: “Arrange your life so that you are experiencing deep contentment, joy and confidence in your everyday life with God.”